Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems

 \begin{itemize}

-\item Hartree-Fock and Second order perturbation theory: At the highest level, we might make the approximation on the two-particle Green function (analogous to the conventional G-based Hartree-Fock (HF) perturbation) such that the four-point correlation function can be factorized as a product of two two-point correlation functions.
+\item Hartree-Fock and second order perturbation theory: At the highest level, we might make the approximation on the two-particle Green function (analogous to the conventional single particle Hartree-Fock (HF) perturbation) such that the four-point correlation function can be factorized as a product of two two-point correlation functions.
 It is equivalent to ignoring the contribution from the full vertex functions.
-From the Schwinger-Dyson equation, the self-energy has two contributions a Hartree-Fock and a second order perturbation.
+From the Schwinger-Dyson equation, the self-energy has two contributions a Hartree-Fock term and a second order perturbation theory term.

 \item Self-consistent second order perturbation theory: Substituting the bare vertex for the full vertex in the Schwinger-Dyson equation and solving for the self-energy self-consistently results in the self-consistent second order perturbation theory.